ethersphere/bee-js-docs/docs/user-documentation/getting-started.md

 slug: /getting-started
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
+import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

-First you need to get bee-js into your project.
+First you need to get `bee-js` into your project.
 This can be done using your favourite package management tool or directly:

 <Tabs
   groupId="pcgmng_preferrence"